 A lot of people like wood cabinets rather than white.
 I love both.
 Some days I love one, then the next day I love the other look.
 And it can switch at any time.

 In addition to changing your white cabinets into a richer more finished look with glazing, you can also do this for wood cabinets.
 If you look at cabinet doors, etc. at the stores you will see that they often have a black or brown glaze on them, as do many good furniture pieces.
 This is pretty easy to do once you get used to it.
-Sometimes it seems frustrating at first, but once you get the feel for what the paint does, it is really easy.
+Although this is simple, it can be frustrating at first, but once you get the feel for what the paint does, it is really easy.

 Add black paint to the ratio of 1 part paint to 3 or 4 parts glaze & mix.